-Married persons are seen as one taxpayer and taxed jointly, although this has changed for couples married after 1 January 2016.
+Married persons are seen as one taxpayer and taxed jointly, although this has changed for couples married after 1 January 2016, and independent taxation is being gradually introduced from January 2018.

 There are no taxes on capital gains and no gift or inheritance taxes.
 Indirect taxes are limited to alcohol, tobacco and fuel, with no VAT or equivalent imposed on general goods sold.